Embedded contact homology and open book decompositions: Introduction

 \section{Introduction}

-This is the first of a series of papers devoted to proving the equivalence of Heegaard Floer homology, defined by Ozsv\'ath-Szab\'o~\cite{OSz1,OSz2}, and embedded contact homology (abbreviated ECH), defined by Hutchings~\cite{Hu,Hu2}.
-An alternate proof of the $HF=ECH$ correspondence has recently been announced by Kutluhan-Lee-Taubes~\cite{KLT}.
+Let $M$ be a closed, oriented, connected $3$-manifold and $N\subset M$ the complement of a tubular neighborhood of a null-homologous knot.
+The goal of this paper is to associate a specific class of contact forms $\alpha$ to $N$, to introduce relative embedded contact homology groups $ECH(N,\bdry N,\alpha)$ and $\widehat{ECH}(N,\bdry N,\alpha)$, and to prove their isomorphism with the embedded contact homology groups $ECH(M)$ and $\widehat{ECH}(M)$.

-Let $M$ be a closed oriented $3$-manifold.
-The Heegaard Floer homology groups $HF^+(M)$ and $\widehat{HF}(M)$ are defined in terms of a Heegaard decomposition of $M$ and were shown by Ozsv\'ath-Szab\'o~\cite{OSz1,OSz2} to be invariants of the manifold $M$.
-On the other hand, the embedded contact homology groups $ECH(M)$ and $\widehat{ECH}(M)$ --- defined as the mapping cone of a $U$-map (see Section~\ref{subsection: defn of ECH hat}) --- are defined using a contact form $\alpha$ on $M$ and an adapted almost complex structure $J$ on the symplectization $\R\times M$.
-There is currently no direct proof of the fact that the ECH groups are invariants of $M$; the only known proof is due to Taubes~\cite{T1,T2}, and is a consequence of the equivalence between Seiberg-Witten Floer (co-)homology and ECH.
+The embedded contact homology group $ECH(M)$ of a closed $3$-manifold $M$, due to Hutchings~\cite{Hu} partially in collaboration with Taubes~\cite{HT1,HT2}, is defined using a contact form $\alpha$ on $M$ and an adapted almost complex structure $J$ on the symplectization $\R\times M$.
+The variant $\widehat{ECH}(M)$, called {\em ECH hat}, is defined as the mapping cone of a $U$-map (see Section~\ref{subsection: defn of ECH hat}).
+There is currently no direct proof of the fact that these groups are invariants of $M$; the only known proof, due to Taubes~\cite{T1,T2}, is a consequence of the isomorphism between Seiberg-Witten Floer cohomology and embedded contact homology, combined with the invariance of Seiberg-Witten Floer cohomology established by Kronheimer and Mrowka~\cite{KrM}.

-The goal of this paper is to modify the definition of ECH so that it is easier to define chain maps to and from Heegaard Floer homology.
-(The chain maps will be defined in the sequel~\cite{CGH}.)
-This will be done in the context of {\em open book decompositions} and the {\em Giroux correspondence}~\cite{Gi2}, which we describe now.
-Consider the pair $(S,h)$ consisting of a compact, oriented, connected surface $S$ with nonempty boundary (sometimes called a {\em bordered surface}) and a diffeomorphism $h: S\stackrel\sim\to S$ which restricts to the identity on $\bdry S$.
-Given a link $K\subset M$, we say that $M$ admits an {\em open book decomposition} with fiber $S$, monodromy $h$, and {\em binding} $K$ if there is a (locally trivial) fibration $M \setminus K \to S^1$ with fiber $int(S)$ and monodromy $h$.
-By the work of Giroux~\cite{Gi2}, there is a one-to-one correspondence between isomorphism classes of contact structures on $M$ and open book decompositions of $M$ modulo stabilizations.

-There is a related manifold $N=N_h$ which we call the {\em suspension of $(S,h)$} and which is constructed by taking $S\times[0,1]$ with coordinates $(x,t)$ and identifying $(x,1)\sim (h(x),0)$.
-We can define a contact form $\alpha$ on $N$ so that the first return map of the Reeb vector field $R_\alpha$ is isotopic to $h$ relative to $\bdry S$.
-The construction is done in some detail in Section~\ref{section: contact forms}.